Josh Hancock: Aftermath

 In the wake of Hancock's accident, several teams banned alcohol from their home clubhouses.
 The Florida Marlins had already implemented this policy several seasons before Hancock's death, saying that they wanted to keep their players from driving home intoxicated after home games.
-They did not ban alcohol from visiting clubhouses because their opponents usually ride a team bus after playing away games.
+They did not ban alcohol from visiting clubhouses because their opponents would usually ride a team bus after playing away games.
 In 2006, after Esteban Loaiza was arrested for drunk driving, Oakland A's GM Billy Beane banned alcohol in both clubhouses, saying it was a liability issue.
 After Hancock died, the Baltimore Orioles implemented a similar policy, at least on a temporary basis.

-Hancock's family filed a lawsuit on May 24, 2007 against Mike Shannon's restaurant, the tow truck company, tow truck driver, and the driver of the car that the tow truck was stopped to help.
+Hancock's family filed a lawsuit on May 24, 2007, against Mike Shannon's restaurant, the tow truck company, tow truck driver, and the driver of the car that the tow truck was stopped to help.

 On May 31, 2007, the Missouri Division of Alcohol and Tobacco Control announced results of an investigation revealed no wrongdoing on the part of employees at Mike Shannon's Steaks and Seafood restaurant in Hancock's death.

 The lawsuit was dropped on July 30, 2007.